magento/devdocs/guides/v2.0/rest/generate-local.md

 ---

-## Generate REST API reference information
+## Get more REST API documentation

 The REST documentation on the Magento devdocs website is generated with [Swagger UI](http://swagger.io) using a schema derived from the latest build of Magento 2 Community Edition.
-However, the REST API documentation on devdocs is static in that the Magento Developers website is not running an instance of Magento and there is no live data.
+However, the REST API documentation on devdocs is static in that the Magento Developers website is not running an instance of Magento, and there is no live data.

-Magento provides two ways to obtain detailed information about the structure of the REST APIs.
+Magento provides two ways to get detailed information about the structure of the REST APIs, as described below.

 ## Generate a full REST API reference locally